 However, expect to need more if your credit is poor.

-Proof of Self-Employment Income and Subprime Lenders
+Proof of Income For Car Loan Self-Employed & Subprime Lenders

 For borrowers who are applying with a subprime auto lender for their next car loan due to a lower credit score, proof of income is a big factor.
 Subprime lenders look for stability in their borrowers outside of their credit score, and this means they typically verify work history and income to determine your ability to take on an auto loan.